mdgriffith/elm-dev/ext-watchtower/Watchtower/Server/MCP/guides/well_formed_elm_code.md

 - Richard Feldman — Making Impossible States Impossible (talk)
 - Alexis King — Parse, don’t validate (essay)
 - Elm Patterns — Parse, don’t validate (Elm‑focused overview)

+## Testing

+Tests live in the `tests` directory.
+Any file taht exposes a value of type `Test` will automatically be discovered when we run a testing tool like `elm-dev test` or `elm-test`.You don't need to write a file to gather and reexpose tests.
+The test runner can discover any test that is exposed.

+Sometimes helpers are needed for writing tests.
+It's recommended to put those in a common module such as `tests/Test/Setup.elm` or `tests/Test/Setup/*.elm`.